foliant-docs/docs/src/tutorials/full_docker.md

-# Working Full Foliant Docker image
+# Working with Full Foliant Docker image

 In this tutorial, we will go through the steps of working with Foliant using the Full Docker image.
-This is the recommended way of working with Foliant, and here's why.
+This is the recommended way of working with Foliant, and here’s why.

 Internally Foliant is not an independent documentation builder, which does everything itself, but rather an orchestrator of different tools.
 Foliant configures and runs them under the hood as a part of its pipeline, saving you the need to run them yourself.
-Of course, that's not all Foliant does, it has a lot to offer in terms of text processing itself, but many preprocessors and almost all backends use external tools in one way or another.
+Of course, that’s not all Foliant does, it has a lot to offer in terms of text processing itself, but many preprocessors and almost all backends use external tools in one way or another.

 That was our goal from the beginning: why build your own static site generator if there are already such beautiful libraries like MkDocs or Slate?
 Why spend a year on creating your own Markdown to PDF generator if Pandoc has already perfected this craft?
 And if you are not satisfied with Pandoc, you can plug into Foliant something else, like MdToPdf.
 This approach comes with some disadvantages though.
 Let me illustrate that with an example.

-One of the popular ways to use Foliant is to build a static site with [API documetnation](https://foliant-docs.github.io/docs/tutorials/api/).
+One of the popular ways to use Foliant is to build a static site with <link src="api.md" title="Documenting API with Foliant">API documetnation</link>.
 After making all necessary configuration you just run the command:

 ```bash
 $ foliant make site -w slate